stevenlawton/stevenlawton/CV.md

 > Additional private projects span domains including DevOps, eCommerce, API design, and developer tooling – frequently
 > built using Go, Docker, Kubernetes, and JavaScript/TypeScript.

+**Transferability**:
+Experience gained in fintech, retail, and e-commerce is highly transferable to SaaS, infrastructure, Web3, public sector, and regulated industries.
+Comfortable working across domains where performance, security, and team agility are key.

+## Why Me?

+I’m the person teams turn to when something’s complex, messy, or stuck.
+Whether refactoring a legacy system, standing up a new platform, or building internal tooling, I focus on leaving systems clearer, teams faster, and outcomes stronger.
+Trusted to work independently or lead delivery when it matters, I’ve built a career on pragmatism, depth, and getting things shipped.
+Readers often conclude I’m a strong fit for platform-oriented, backend-heavy roles where autonomy, clarity, and consistent delivery matter.

 ## Contact